projectatomic/atomic-site/source/blog/2016-09-12-intro-to-system-containers.md

 - service.template - template unit file for systemD.
 - tmpfiles.template - template configuration file for systemd-tmpfiles.

+Not all of them are necessary for every image.

 All the files with a `.template` suffix are preprocessed and every variable in the form `$VARIABLE` or `${VARIABLE}` is replaced with its value.
 This allows to define variables that are set at installation time (through the `--set` option) as we saw with the Flannel example.
-It is possible to set a default value for these settings, if the user does not provide any, and that is done through the `manifest.json` file of the system container image.
+It is possible to set a default value for these settings using the `manifest.json` file of the system container image.

-If any of these files is missing, atomic will provide a default one.
+If any of these files are missing, atomic will provide a default one.
 For instance, if `config.json.template` is not included in the image, the default configuration will launch the `run.sh` script without any tty.